Fresh salmon risotto is a delicious and nutritious all year round meal, my version adds fennel seeds for an anise flavour, sweet peas & lemon.

 - Dice the shallot and garlic clove as finely as you can.

-- Heat a wide based pan over a medium high heat and add the butter.
+- Heat a 28cm or 11" frying pan or skillet over a medium high heat and add the butter.

 - When it begins to foam add the shallot, garlic, and fennel seeds and soften for 2 minutes, stirring occasionally.

 - Pour in the risotto rice and toast it in the butter for 2 more minutes stirring regularly.